 When I was young, my dad would let me "pick a country," and then would make a meal of ethnic foods from the place I chose.
 This helps keep cooking fun and is a great idea for all ages.
 Have your partner, roommate, or child pick new countries or regions, or just do it for yourself.

 Splurge on grocery items, not on eating out.
 This goes hand-in-hand with choosing your own adventure in the kitchen.
-With better quality options at home, you'll be more likely to cook at home rather than going out for dinner.
+With better-quality options at home, you'll be more likely to cook at home rather than going out for dinner.

-4. Stay Classy
+4. Stay classy

-When I think classy, I usually think French, so I do what the French do: stick with simple staples, whole foods (nix the processed) and fresh produce for a basic meal that feels decadent.
+When I think classy, I usually think French, so I do what the French do: Stick with simple staples, whole foods (nix the processed), and fresh produce for a basic meal that feels decadent.
 Our staples are chicken, fish, rice, grains, noodles, and greens, and we build on any combination of those.
 Start with greens and add chicken, pasta, nuts, dried fruit, and other vegetables for a fancy salad, or serve small portions of meat and starch with fresh veggies, fruit, and cheese.
 Rub white meat or seafood with lemon juice, fresh garlic, and cracked pepper for a favorite seasoning that's cheap but feels fancy.

 Instead of buying processed foods, make your own versions of sometimes expensive staples like cereal.
-Homemade salad dressing is another staple that is simple, luxurious, and cheap, as it uses ingredients already in your pantry.
+Homemade salad dressing is another staple that is simple, luxurious, and cheap, as it uses ingredients you already have in your pantry.
 Try homemade granola with milk or yogurt and fresh or frozen fruit for a breakfast that's equal parts filling, beautiful, and easy.
 Homemade hummus can also make a great main dish for Mediterranean-themed meals, especially lunches.

-Swap prepackaged baked goods with high quality chocolate, naturally-sweet fruit smoothies, and simple ice cream (check the ingredients for ice creams that are mostly milk, cream and sugar).
-High-quality desserts go a long way: cut out excessive and empty carbs and go for options that are pure but still feed the cravings.
+Swap prepackaged baked goods with high-quality chocolate, naturally sweet fruit smoothies, and simple ice cream (check the ingredients for ice creams that are mostly milk, cream, and sugar).
+High-quality desserts go a long way: Cut out excessive and empty carbs and go for options that are pure but still feed the cravings.
 Besides, it's an accepted scientific fact that dark chocolate is good for you.
 It's right up there in my food pyramid next to water, feta cheese, and fresh peaches.